Corpus Inscriptionum Iudaeae/Palaestinae: Index

-Project: team, funding, etc.
+Project details

 The initial researcher team included Prof. Hannah Cotton, Chair of Classics at the Hebrew University, Prof. Jonathan Price from Tel Aviv University, and a team of German researchers led by Professors Werner Eck and Walter Ameling.
 The project was conceived and planned in 1997, and was at that time mostly funded by the German Research Foundation, which gave the project a million euros.